loot/loot.github.io/LOOT-FAQs.md

 Try deleting the `.git` folder in `%LOCALAPPDATA%\LOOT\<game folder>\`.
 If that doesn't work, make sure any firewalls or security software you have installed aren't stopping LOOT from reaching the online masterlist.

+Alternatively, your WinSock configuration may be corrupt: this can be fixed using the instructions [here](https://support.microsoft.com/kb/817571) and [here](https://support.microsoft.com/kb/318584), or there's a fix-it utility [here](http://h10025.www1.hp.com/ewfrf/wc/document?cc=uk&lc=en&docname=c01184567).

 ##### I'm still having problems updating LOOT's masterlists.
 Is there a manual workaround?

 Yes.
 Download [this file](https://raw.githubusercontent.com/loot/skyrim/master/masterlist.yaml) and place it in the `%LOCALAPPDATA%\LOOT\Skyrim` folder.
 Replace Skyrim with `oblivion`, `fallout3` or `falloutnv` as necessary, in the URL and the folder path.